NGMunia/Network-Topology-Media-company-/README.md

-# Campus-Network-Topology
+# Network-Topology (media Company)

+**summary of the network:**

-The following topology demonstrates a hierarchical network topology with a collapsed core while employing software-defined networking (Automation).
+The topology demonstrates a Dual stack (IPv4 and IPv6) network topology with a collapsed core while employing software-defined networking (Automation).

-The Branch networks are linked with a single-hub DMVPN for site-to-site VPN connectivity.
+All remote sites are linked with a single-hub DMVPN for site-to-site VPN connectivity, with IPv6 as the transport network and IPv4 as the overlay network.

-The network is also configured as BGP-AS-64511 as a non-transit Network, with ISPs only advertising a default route to the HQ site.
+The network is also configured as BGP-AS-5689 as a non-transit Network.

+Internet connectivity is through IPv6 while internal and remote site connectivity is IPv4 only.

 ![Topology](/Network/Topology.png)